Open Water 3: Cage Dive: Plot

 Around 6:00 p.m., Jeff spots an ice chest floating toward them and swims toward it.
 As he does, a dorsal fin breaches the surface nearby and the shark attacks the chest, causing Jeff to swim back to the others.
 With the sun setting, they turn the camera off to conserve battery for its night vision capabilities.
 Around 11:30 p.m., Josh turns the camera on, hearing a noise.
 The night vision picks up an object floating nearby.
-Jeff swims to it and finds it's an inflatable 4-person emergency raft.
+Jeff swims to it and finds it is an inflatable 4-person emergency raft.
 They inflate it and inside they find some provisions, lighting off a flare.
 At about 1:00 a.m., Megan records a video confession while the brothers are sleeping but something knocks against the raft, waking them.
 They spot a shark outside but Josh also spots a woman floating on some debris nearby and jumps in, pulling her back to the raft.
-They pull her aboard and find she's alive but unconscious and likely suffering from hypothermia.
+They pull her aboard and find she is alive but unconscious and likely suffering from hypothermia.
 Megan and Josh argue about using a flare and accidentally light it.
 Josh, Megan, and Jeff jump overboard as the flare ignites the raft, killing the survivor still inside.
 The group starts arguing, inadvertently exposing Josh and Megan's affair.
-Jeff starts to swim off on his own anger when a shark bumps against Megan's leg, causing her to panic.
+Jeff starts to swim off on his own when a shark bumps against Megan's leg, causing her to panic.
 She swims towards Jeff and is pulled under the water by the shark.
 Josh sees her crushed dive mask float up to the surface temporarily.

 7:33 a.m. on 22 October: Jeff is now filming, antagonizing Josh on camera, intentionally trying to make him feel bad for the death of Megan.
 As their arguing escalates, Jeff loses consciousness due to his heart condition and lack of medication.
 9:30 a.m.: Josh lets Jeff's now lifeless body sink, unable to carry him anymore.
 10:30 a.m.: With the battery almost dead, Josh films his final moments until he sees a rescue helicopter in the distance.
 As he splashes and calls out, the camera dips below the surface in time to capture a great white swimming up to attack Josh from below.
-As he's pulled underwater, the camera dies.
+As he is pulled underwater, the camera dies.